Azumaya Objects in Triangulated Bicategories: Triangulated bicategories

-For this section, we let $\sD$ denote a triangulated closed autonomous monoidal bicategory with unit 0-cell $k$.
+For this section, we let $\sD$ denote a triangulated Eilenberg-Watts bicategory with unit 0-cell $k$.
 Bousfield localization for triangulated categories \cite[\S4.10]{Kra09Localization} generalizes to triangulated bicategories in two ways, using 1-cell composition over either the source or target of a given 1-cell.
 Recall that we write 1-cell composition in diagrammatic order:

 \begin{defn} Let $\cell{T}{A}{B}$ be a 1-cell in $\sD(A,B)$.

 A 1-cell $\cell{M}{C}{A}$ is \emph{source-$T$-acyclic} if $M \odot T = 0$.
 A 1-cell $\cell{N}{C}{A}$ is \emph{source-$T$-local} if

 for all source-$T$-acyclic 1-cells $M \in \sD(C,A)$.
 The full subcategory of source-$T$-local 1-cells in $\sD(C,A)$ is denoted $\sD(C,A)_{\lng \odot T \rng}$.